8.3.7. Agents

 • equivalent_annual_cost: Annualized form of the net present value.
 Aliased to “EAC” for simplicity.

-Sets whether third objective is maximized or minimized.
-For both “adhoc” and “scipy” solvers this should be set to “True” for minimization and “False” for maximisation.
+Determines whether the objective is maximized or minimized.
+This should be set to “True” for minimization and “False” for maximisation.

 The search rule allows users to par down the search space of technologies to those an agent is likely to consider.
 The search rule is any function with a given signature, and registered with MUSE via @register_filter.
 The following search rules, defined in filters, are available with MUSE: